 Grant in 2017

-Mowoot is a company that specializes in developing non-pharmacological and non-invasive solutions for individuals suffering from chronic constipation.
-It offers a wearable medical device that delivers an automatic, colon-specific massage, mimicking the manual abdominal massage typically performed by healthcare professionals.
-Utilizing advanced pneumatic technology, Mowoot's device aims to treat and prevent chronic slow transit constipation without the need for colon cleansing supplements, enemas, or laxatives.
-Founded in 2014 and based in Barcelona, Spain, Mowoot emerged from the MOEBIO dHEALTH program, which draws inspiration from innovative design and business methodologies.
-The company's mission is to enhance the quality of life for those affected by chronic constipation through its unique and effective approach.
+Mowoot is a company that specializes in developing wearable medical devices aimed at improving the quality of life for individuals suffering from chronic constipation.
+Founded in 2014 and based in Barcelona, Spain, Mowoot offers a non-pharmacological and non-invasive solution that simulates a manual abdominal massage performed by healthcare professionals.
+Utilizing advanced pneumatic technology, its device provides automatic colon-specific massages to stimulate intestinal transit, thereby helping to treat and prevent chronic slow transit constipation without the need for colon cleansing supplements, enemas, or laxatives.
+Mowoot emerged from the MOEBIO dHEALTH program, drawing inspiration from concepts in design and business innovation.

 Inteliclinic